• Skip to primary navigation

 • Place the pork meatballs in the hot sauce and stir well to coat the meatballs with the sauce.

-Serve the pork meatballs in tomato sauce over mashed potatoes (my favorite way), over spaghetti or other types of noodles (even zucchini noodles), over rice or eat simply with a slice of yogurt bread.
+Serve the pork meatballs in tomato sauce over garlic parmesan mashed potatoes (my favorite way), over spaghetti or other types of noodles (even zucchini noodles), over rice or eat simply with a slice of yogurt flaxseed bread.

 You can use these simple pork meatballs for other dishes as well.
-How about a meatballs cauliflower casserole or a spinach meatball potato casserole?
+How about a turkey meatball cauliflower casserole or a spinach meatball potato casserole?

 Or you can use the meatballs (cold) to make delicious sandwiches.
 Stuff the pork meatballs into split baguettes, which you've previously smeared with some good mustard, add lettuce leaves, shredded veggies, some hot sauce and even a little cheese, if you like.
 So good!